"Political, hearty, weird and wondrous." – Brigitte Aphrodite

 What's left when everything is taken away from us – our tools, technology and libraries, even our homes, communities and citizenship?
 What's left is what we have learned by heart and we can do with our bodies: our voices, hands and feet.
 Using techniques from body percussion, tap dance, overtone singing and physical theatre, performance duo Lunatraktors explore a set of British, Irish and Australian ballads to rediscover folk music as a queer space of personal and political transformation.
 Weaving the tragedy and comedy of these traditional tales with hypnotic acoustic percussion and harmonies, Lunatraktors create a genre-defying, "spellbinding" performance on the borders of music, theatre and live art.

-Combining the percussive and choreographic talents of ex-Stomp member Carli Jefferson with the four octave range and haunting overtones of trans folk singer Clair Le Couteur, Lunatraktors use the basic ingredients of body and voice to conjure up expansive, unexpected spaces.
+Combining the percussive and choreographic talents of Carli Jefferson with the four octave range and haunting overtones of trans folk singer Clair Le Couteur, Lunatraktors use the basic ingredients of body and voice to conjure up expansive, unexpected spaces.
 The duo are equally at home improvising with hands, feet and voices on a station platform, or electrifying a festival stage with custom drum kit, live loops and analogue synth.
 Lunatraktors strip folk down and rebuild it with influences from clowning, cabaret, art punk, flamenco and trip-hop.
 The tales they unearth of bravery in the face of forced migration, political unrest, and abuse of authority find particular resonances today.
-Debut album ‘This is Broken Folk’ will be released on May 18, 2019 (12” / CD / digital).
+Debut album ‘This is Broken Folk’ will be released on August 16, 2019 (12” / CD / digital).